Capital City: Bucharest

 Education in Romania

-There are quite a few internationally friendly cities in Romania which have bilingual schools.
+There are quite a few internationally friendly cities in Romania that have bilingual schools.
 There are even schools using the British Education System; these are the British School of Bucharest, Cambridge School of Bucharest, and three more.

 Other schools in which you can enrol your children are the American International School and the Mark Twain International School, just to name a few.